Ramen96/dotfiles/README.md

 # Dotfiles
-My Arch Linux .config files for Hyprland
+My Arch Linux .config files for Hyprland.
+This is meant to be installed on top of a bare bones Arch installianon with only hyprland installed.

 # Install Dependencies
 1. `sudo pacman -S zsh neofetch unzip waybar qt5ct qt6ct curl pcmanfm-gtk3 ark-gtk-theme steam rofi`